George Cox is currently completing his Marketing Assistant Apprenticeship with Webmart through Oxford Professional Education Group.

 I decided to sign up for the apprenticeship because I believe it is just the start of my learning, it will guide me to understand what I need to learn within marketing and helps me apply what I learn to the real world.
-I also didn’t want to be in full time education so for me, this was the best option.
+I also didn’t want to be in full-time education so for me, this was the best option.

 How are you finding your apprenticeship?

 So far, I am almost 6 months in.
-At the beginning I was excited to be able to learn a new skill but at the same time nervous that I would struggle to keep up with a new job and a marketing course, knowing next to nothing about either.
+At the beginning, I was excited to be able to learn a new skill but at the same time nervous that I would struggle to keep up with a new job and a marketing course, knowing next to nothing about either.
 But the help and support I receive from the apprenticeship team and the business I work for helps to relieve this worry.

 How does the apprenticeship support your daily work?

 I find it incredibly helpful as I can learn and then visualise what I am learning with an actual business.
-It ultimately helps me envision how it all functions and knowing this supports my knowledge with marketing.
+It ultimately helps me envision how it all functions and knowing this supports my knowledge of marketing.

 Tell us about the company and what your job role involves?

 The company I work for is called Webmart, they are a sustainable marketing company, that offers all kinds of solutions.
 Currently, my role is sales and marketing, this allows me to branch out within my skills and helps me learn how the business functions.
 I offer a lot of creative services and I am also helping with digital marketing and applying everything I learn from the apprenticeship to the business, wherever I can.

 How does Oxford Professional Education Group support you in your apprenticeship?

 They support me by scheduling 1-2-1 meetings with me and progress reviews that help me stay on track and answer any questions I have or worries.
 I find this extremely helpful as knowing where I might need help or where I am not as strong in knowledge, my tutor can help me more with these topics and this reassures me that I am on the correct path.